greyluo/ProjectConnect/README.md

 # ProjectConnect -- LA-Hacks-23
 ## Project Idea: "ProjectConnect" / Track: Home Room

-ProjectConnect is a web-based platform designed to connect students with academic, research, or extracurricular projects that align with their interests, skills, and goals.
+ProjectConnect is a web-based platform designed to connect students with    projects that align with their interests, skills, and goals.
 The platform helps students discover and join their preferred projects led by other students, faculty members, or external organizations.